MicrosoftDocs/power-platform/power-platform/guidance/white-papers/environment-strategy.md

 ![Illustration of a central shared environment strategy with four makers using the default environment on the left  and an environment routing strategy with four makers routing to separate developer environments on the right ](media/environment-strategy/image2.png)

-Figure Illustration of a shared central environment (left) and an environment routing strategy (right).
+*Figure: Illustration of a shared central environment (left) and an environment routing strategy (right).*

 Newly created maker environments can be automatically added to a group that applies rules to ensure that the environments have consistent governance and security policies.
 Admins can handle exceptions by moving a maker's environment to a group with relaxed rules.